dezzak/lmld-constitution/constitution.md

 11.3.
 If the Model Constitution for Local Parties (England) is amended, any provision of this constitution shall be deemed to be correspondingly amended, unless the Local Party resolves in accordance with 11.1 above at a quorate General Meeting held within 6 months of receiving notice of the amendment not to accept it.

 11.4.
-One copy of the constitution shall be deposited with the Secretary of the Regional Party; and one shall be kept with the minute book of the Local Party.
+One copy of the Constitution shall be deposited with the Secretary of the Regional Party; and one shall be kept with the minute book of the Local Party.
 Any member shall be provided with a copy of the Constitution on request.

 11.5.
 In the event of any question of interpretation arising, or any question on which this Constitution is silent, the Executive Committee shall have power to act according to its interpretation of the Constitution, or at its discretion, subject to Article 8 of the Constitution of the Liberal Democrats in England and Article 14 of the Constitution of the Federal Party.